OxygenDragon/solder-joint-detection/README.md

    - Implementations

      Since the original yolov3-tiny model was too large to fit into the microcontroller, we have made some improvement on it to make it suitable for our project.
-Since the height of our device is fixed, the size of joints would be mostly the same, thus, we decided to prune off one of the branch of the model that is used for detecting large objects.
+Since the height of our device is fixed, the size of joints would be mostly the same, thus, we decided to prune off one of the branch of the model that is used for detecting larger objects.
 And in order to make further improvement on the model size, we have make some of the filters smaller, the comparison with original yolov3-tiny is as the following table

      |                     | yolov3-tiny optimized | yolov3-tiny original |
      | ------------------- | --------------------- | -------------------- |